 Optimized Battery Charging is aimed at prolonging the lifespan of the Apple Watch battery.
 Enabled by default, this feature recognizes your charging habits and accordingly delays the charging speed after 80% to minimize stress on the battery.

-This can be frustrating if you are a power user and find yourself unable to charge your Apple Watch to 100%.
+However, if you own an Apple Watch Series 10 that can charge up to 80% in just 30 minutes, waiting for the remaining 20% can sometimes feel like a lifetime.
 The good thing is Apple allows you to disable this feature.
 So, let’s take a look at how you can turn off Optimized Battery Charging on Apple Watch.

 What is Optimized Battery Charging on Apple Watch?